What Does Title Mean?

 Buyer's Protections Against Title Defects

-The second is to demand a special warranty deed.
-This would allow you to write a contingency into your home purchase agreement that states that if the current owner cannot prove that they have clear title, then you can back out of the agreement at no additional cost.
-That way, you're not obligated to buy anything with a defective title.
+A third way to protect yourself from a title defect is to ask the seller for a general warranty deed.
+You can also write a contingency into your home purchase agreement that states that if the current owner cannot prove that they have a clear title, then you can back out of the agreement at no additional cost.

 Have Legal Questions About Home Titles?
-An Attorney Can Help
+A Local Real Estate Attorney Can Help

 Title issues can have a huge impact on the rights to real property and a person's ability to sell it.
-They can result in huge financial losses, unnecessary lawsuits, and uncertainty about your rights.
+Problems with unclear title can result in huge financial losses, unnecessary lawsuits, and uncertainty about your rights.
 A local attorney real estate attorney will be able to cut through the legalese and give you the right advice.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help